Frequently asked questions

 Where can I access my receipts and charging history?

-If you need a receipt or have a query about payment please email firstname.lastname@example.org with the chargepoint, date of charge and last four digits of the bank card you used to pay.
+If you need a receipt for a charge that was started by contactless bank card, or have a query about payment, please email firstname.lastname@example.org with the chargepoint, date of charge and last four digits of the bank card you used to pay.

 How do I use an Osprey Charging electric car charger?